Suyashtnt/personal-website/src/lib/posts/en/ultramusic-prelude.md

 This is such a calming song for what is otherwise an insanely violent game.
 Sounds about right for menu music though.
 It just has that _cozy_ vibe you get from them.
-The name is also downbeat for a game which is has an all-caps bolded industrial looking title of ULTRAKILL (This is what is known in the industry as "foreshadowing").
+The name is also downbeat for a game which has an all-caps bolded industrial looking title of ULTRAKILL (This is what is known in the industry as "foreshadowing").

 # Layer 0: OVERTURE: MOUTH OF HELL